DRG Stimulation for Complex Regional Pain Syndrome

 The trial does not specify if you need to stop taking your current medications, but it does mention that you should not have changing or unstable pain medications within 30 days before joining.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the treatment DRG stimulation for Complex Regional Pain Syndrome?
+What prior data suggests that this DRG stimulation technique is safe for patients with Complex Regional Pain Syndrome?

 Robert McCarthy, PharmD